What's new in the Android O Developer Preview? Top features explained

 Google says an Android O “deep dive” will expand on today’s announcement.
 No news yet on when it gets a proper name.

-So, here the top features:
+So, here are the top features:

 Background Limits